How Long Does Marsala Wine Last?

-Marsala wine is a delicious addition to any wine collection, whether you’re whipping up a gourmet dish. like the tasty chicken Marsala, or just enjoying a glass.
+Marsala wine is a delightful addition to any wine collection, whether you're preparing a gourmet dish like the delicious chicken Marsala or simply enjoying a glass of Marsala.
 But how long does it actually last?
-And can actually Marsala go bad?
-In this guide, we’ll break down everything you need to know about the shelf life of this Sicilian wine—both before and after you open it.
+And can Marsala really go bad?
+In this guide, we'll break down everything you need to know about the shelf life of this Sicilian wine—both before and after you open it.

-In addition, we’ll share some handy tips on how to store it properly, so you can keep that rich flavor intact.
-And if you're wondering how to make the most of Marsala wine in your cooking, we’ve got you covered with serving suggestions and creative ideas for your next meal.
-Let’s dive in and make sure you get the most out of every bottle!
+In addition, we'll share some handy tips on how to store it properly so you can keep that rich flavour intact.
+If you're wondering how to make the most of Marsala wine in your cooking, we've got you covered with serving suggestions and creative ideas for your next meal.
+Let's dive in and make sure you get the most out of every bottle!

 What Is Marsala Wine?

-Marsala wine, originating from its namesake town on the west coast of Sicily, is a renowned fortified wine, with a rich history and a unique flavor profile.
+Marsala wine, originating from its namesake town on the west coast of Sicily, is a renowned fortified wine with a rich history and a unique flavour profile.
 The Italian government's Denominazione di Origine Controllata ("DOC") regulates the use of the term "Marsala" for wine produced in the Marsala region.

 Marsala wine is made from different native grapes and is known for its unique production process and resultant taste characteristics.

-The most common white wine grapes used for Marsala wine are:
+The most common white wine grapes used for Marsala wine are Grillo, Inzolia and Catarratto.

 In addition to these indigenous white grapes, red grapes can also be added to Marsala.
-The most common red wine grapes used for Marsala wines are:
+The most common red wine grapes used for Marsala wines are Pignatello, Nerello Mascalese and Nero d'Avola

-Regarding the winemaking process of Marsala, it includes fortification with brandy or a neutral grape spirit, and the addition of 'Mosto Cotto', a cooked grape must that imparts a caramel flavor to the wine.
+The winemaking process of Marsala includes fortification with brandy or a neutral grape spirit and the addition of 'Mosto Cotto,' a cooked grape must that imparts a caramel flavour to the wine.

-Some high-end Marsala wines also incorporate a sweetened fortified wine called 'Mistella', made from Grillo grapes, and are aged using a special system called Soleras.
+Some high-end Marsala wines also incorporate a sweetened fortified wine called Mistella, made from Grillo grapes.
+The wine is aged using a special system called Solera.

 How to Store Marsala Wine Properly?